lintabong/RTC-Relay-Android/README.md

 # RTC-Relay-Android

-this code to controll 8 relays using RTC
+Using 2 node MCU to controll Relay with Android Firebase